shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

   - Check Report.MRSIGNER is equal with Hardcode QvE MRSIGNER
   - Check Misc Select, Attribute and ProdID are equal with hardcode values, Misc select and Attribute need to apply Mask before compare
-  - Check Report.ISVSVN >= Hardcode ISVSVN
+- Check Report.ISVSVN >= Hardcode ISV SVN

-Options to provide QvE ISVSVN threshold:
+Options to provide QvE ISV SVN threshold:
-- Option 1: Hardcode QvE ISVSVN in enclave-side plugin.
-Then everytime QvE ISVSVN is updated, the plugin library implementation will need to be updated to stay in sync
+- Option 1: Hardcode QvE ISV SVN in enclave-side plugin.
+Then everytime QvE ISV SVN is updated, the plugin library implementation will need to be updated to stay in sync
-- Option 2: Update existing enclave-side plugin API to allow verifier to input QvE ISVSVN as threshold.
+- Option 2: Update existing enclave-side plugin API to allow verifier to input QvE ISV SVN as threshold.
 But it requires plugin API change, also it's NOT TEE agnostic

 We propose option 1 here to avoid plugin API change.

 ### Update `claim` to add SGX Quote Verification status and QVL/QvE returned supplemental data
-In remote attestation, verifier may want to provide a different quote verification policy beyond the policy enforced by the sgx_qv_verify_quote() API.
+In SGX remote attestation, verifier may want to provide a different quote verification policy beyond the policy enforced by the sgx_qv_verify_quote() API.

 The proposal here is to extend known `claim` definition to add more SGX related